How It Is Done

 During the scan, you will either lie on your back with the

-scanning camera positioned over your chest or you will sit with the camera
+scanning camera positioned over or under your chest, or you will sit with the camera

 positioned next to your chest.
 The camera does not produce any radiation, so

 you are not exposed to any more radiation while the scan is being